Talk at Basingstoke College of Technology (BCOT)

 Juan Herrada - Head of Marketing and Communications for South Africa Tourism.

 The BBC recently came and filmed me for a CBBC program about virtual reality.
 The aim of the program is to encourage more children to become interested in science, technology and coding, as part of the governments policy.
-Click here for a link to the program, and see below for a short clip from the program, where I am talking about future applications of virtual reality and haptic robotics.
+I presented some of the fantastic research done here at Reading on the future applications of virtual reality and haptic robotics.